VeniQs02/crt-portfolio-web-app/README.md

 # Crt Portfolio

 The project is a web application designed to showcase my work and skills.

+**‼️WARNING** - It is intended primarily for users with larger screens.
+While I usually build responsive websites that adapt to different screen sizes, this time I chose to focus solely on the design and an overall old-school feel.
+In that case, phones and other smaller screens may not display the page correctly.

 <img width="128" height="128" alt="fav" src="https://github.com/user-attachments/assets/97da90e8-7666-4cbe-8b2c-ff4193bbb99c" />